brotkrueml/schema/Documentation/Changelog/Index.rst

 ^^^^^

+* Hidden pages were referenced in automatic generated breadcrumb (#114)
-* Disabled pages were referenced in automatic generated breadcrumb (#114)
+* Disabled pages in menu were referenced in automatic generated breadcrumb

 [2.8.0] - 2023-05-22
 --------------------